If you have a dog who displays aggressive behavior, such as being territorial and guarding possessions or even people, it can be problematic.

 - Freezing in place

 Urine marking is another territorial behavior.
-You may notice urine on pieces of furniture or in areas of your home when a new item is brought in when your dog is having issues with other pets in your home, or your dog is reestablishing their territory.
+You may notice urine on pieces of furniture or in areas of your home when a new item is brought in.
+Or in areas where your dog has issues with other pets in your home and is working on reestablishing their territory.

-The following are some strategies you can do to help curb your dog’s aggressive and territorial behaviors.
-While there are things you can do on your own, it may also be a good idea to consult with a behavioral expert or trainer.
+The following are some strategies to help curb your dog’s aggressive and territorial behaviors.
+While you can do things on your own, it may also be a good idea to consult with a behavioral expert or trainer.

 Obedience training is the foundation of having a healthy and well-behaved dog.
 If your dog hasn’t gone through obedience training yet, it’s something you should really consider.